Volunteer Dentist Guidelines

 Other important info

 - All GBAS patients are expected to be held accountable however, some survivors of violence may present long-term emotional/behavioral effects even years after the trauma.
 If you have any concerns while working with your patient, please contact the GBAS office right away so we can provide the necessary volunteer support.
+Here is more information on the dynamics of domestic violence.

 - If you need to discontinue treatment for any reason, please contact the GBAS office immediately and we will guide you through the termination process.